nayala98/06-server-side-APIS-Weather/README.md

 # 06-server-side-APIS-Weather

 ## Description
 The application is a weather dashboard runs in the browser and features dynamically updated HTML and CSS.
-It utilizes Third-party APIs from https://openweathermap.org/api/one-call-api to access current and forecasted weather information.
+It utilizes Third-party APIs to access current and forecasted weather information.

 ## User Story
 ```